OverDEdge/Path-Finding/README.md

 ## Inspiration
 The inspiration for this application is based on:
-- The game skeleton, presented by: KidsCanCode.org[https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg] Youtube channel.
+- The game skeleton, presented by: [KidsCanCode.org](https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg9 Youtube channel.
-- Visualization of A* algorithm by TechWithTim[https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg] Youtube channel.
+- Visualization of A* algorithm by [TechWithTim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg) Youtube channel.
-- Project structure based on instructions in the book: Python The Hard Way[https://learncodethehardway.org/python/]
+- Project structure based on instructions in the book: [Python The Hard Way](https://learncodethehardway.org/python/)